 So we have established that lipids determine the effectiveness of the protective layer of your skin.

 If the barrier function becomes disordered the skin becomes out of balance and irritated.

-This is why it is so important to maintain your skins natural barrier on so many levels, and why I believe it is key to your skins health.
+This is why it is so important to maintain your skins natural barrier and why I believe it is key to your skins health.

 When your skins protective layer is intact, skin is youthful and hydrated and skin conditions are avoided.